 As the executor of an estate, settling the estate’s tax liabilities is a primary responsibility.
 For larger estates (those valued over $5,490,000 as of 2017), federal estate taxes come into play.
 Accounting for specific types of expenses and taking advantage of allowable deductions can reduce the estate tax burden.
 Below are some categories to remember.

 Funeral and Burial Expenses

 The taxable estate value may exclude expenses associated with the funeral of the deceased.
 The estate must actually pay for the funeral before those expenses can be deducted.
-These expenses include: transporting the body to its burial location, tombstone and burial plot, memorial service and other funeral related items.
+These funeral and burial expenses include: transporting the body to its burial location, tombstone and burial plot, memorial service, and other funeral related items.

 Estate Administration Expenses

 The estate may deduct only those expenses necessary to administer the estate.
 Estate administration expenses must relate to collecting assets, paying debts and distributing assets to beneficiaries.
 You will likely need an attorney to navigate the probate process, if necessary.
 These attorney or accountant fees and commissions are also tax-deductible.

 Before distributing assets to heirs, the estate should pay any valid debts left by the deceased.
 The probate process generally establishes what debts the estate owes.
 The probate process varies by state, so be sure to check with a lawyer if you have questions.
 Executors typically use estate funds or proceeds from the sale of assets to pay outstanding debts and administrative expenses.
 However, if the decedent had a Trust, there may be language allowing Trust funds to be used particularly for the payment of Estate taxes and administrative expenses.
 Note-creditors have different deadlines to submit a claim to the Executor as determined by state law.